LakshyaMittal3301/socratium/ARCHITECTURE.md

 # Socratium Architecture
 ## Purpose
 Socratium is a local-first reading companion that uses Socratic prompts and retrieval practice to make technical reading active.
-It should work with any PDF and any OpenAI-style provider, including local servers.
+The long-term goal is provider-agnostic support (OpenAI-style and local servers); the current implementation uses Gemini.

 ## Principles
 - Local-only, no accounts, no telemetry, no cloud services.